wp-plugins/active-directory-integration/readme.txt

 * CHANGE: Removed the Bind User.
 It is not needed any more.
 * FIX: Including registration.php is deprecated/obsolete since WP 3.1.
 (Issue #0017)
 * FIX: Language files were not loaded.
 (Issue #0030)
+* FIX: "Email Address Conflict Handling" not secure by default.
+(Issue #0032.
+Thanks to Aren Cambre for the bug report.)

 = 1.0.1 (unreleased version) =
 This version was not released.